EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

     | temp               | AI Raw Data  |
     | current            | AI Raw Data  |

-## Step 2: Creating a Product
+## Step 2: Create a Product

 A smart battery product is a collection of battery devices that have the same features.
 With the model as a base, a product further defines the communication specifications for the device.

-In this step, create a product called `Battery_Product`.
+In this step, create a product called `SmartBattery_Product_a01`.
 We shall assume that a device of this product model sends data in JSON format and that the CA certificate is not used (only secret-based authentication is enforced).

 1. In the EnOS Management Console, select **Asset Management > Product**.